3 Dental Products To Use During Pregnancy, PMS or Menopause

 Common During: Pregnancy and menopause

-The roller coaster ride of hormonal changes that happen during pregnancy and menopause cause the composition of your saliva to change.
+The roller coaster ride of hormonal changes that happen during pregnancy and menopause causes the composition of your saliva to change.
 A dirt-lifting ingredient commonly found in toothpaste, sodium lauryl sulfate (SLS), can further dry out an already parched pallet.
 Purchase a paste that’s SLS-free and take frequent sips of water throughout the day.

 Phenol-Based Ointments